-CLAT 2022 registration has been started from 1st January 2022, 2PM in online mode.
-The last date for registration is 31st March 2022.
+CLAT 2022 admit card has been released on 6th June 2022 in online mode.
 The Consortium of National Law Universities is the authority that shoulders the responsibility of conducting the Common Law Admission Test 2022.
 Those candidates who want to pursue their career in the field of Law then it is a very important exam.
 It is a national level examination that offers admission to UG and PG law admission in LLB, LLB 5 year Integrated, LLM, etc courses.
 A lot of reputed colleges including 22 NLUs accept CLAT scores in order to provide admission.
 In this article, we are going to provide all the necessary details related to the CLAT 2022 exam.

 CLAT 2022 application form is available from 1st January 2022, 2PM.